benhosmer/ossim-vagrant/README.md

       worry about your code being deleted though.
 Since it is in the `/vagrant` directory it is shared with your local machine.

+### Notes
+Even though you have access to the hostname - SSH through it won't work unless you create a new user access, and define a password.
+The default 'vagrant' user is access via a ssh-key - handled by the `vagrant ssh` command.